Identity Theft Lawyer

 Some identity theft offenses result in thousands of dollars in losses for the victim.
 Others may involve the trafficking of false identifying information (driver’s licenses, social security cards) to undocumented immigrants.
 Often, identity theft is carried out entirely online without the victim’s knowledge that his or her personal security has been breached.

 If you have been formally charged, or if you suspect that you might be under investigation for a crime, it is important to contact competent legal representation.
 If you believe you may have been involved in illegal activity, be proactive in your defense.
-Call a federal criminal defense attorney for assistance.
+Contact an identity theft lawyer for assistance.

 With prison sentences of up to 15 years and mandatory minimum enhancements added for certain offenses, a federal identity theft charge is a serious matter.
 Even beyond legal penalties, there can be damage done to one’s personal and professional reputations, and a criminal record that creates personal difficulties far exceeding the reach of the prison term.
 We understand the seriousness of your criminal charge and undertake each case with a dedication to protecting your rights and your livelihood in the face of criminal accusations.